Jimmy Connors: 1976

 Connors lost in the quarterfinals at Wimbledon to Roscoe Tanner.
 At the US Open, Connors captured the title once again (defeating Björn Borg).
 After the match, Borg said “it was a very good match.
 It was the best Jimmy has ever played against me.
 He hit everything on the lines, everything in the corners.
 I couldn't do anything.
 Usually, you play like that for one and a half sets and start missing.
 But he was very consistent."
 He won 12 events, including the U.S. Pro Indoor in Philadelphia, Palm Springs and Las Vegas, he achieved a record of 90–8 and defeated Borg all four times they played.
 He was ranked No. 1 by the ATP for the entire year and was ranked number one by World Tennis, Tennis Magazine (U.S.), Bud Collins, Lance Tingay, and Tommasi.
-The ATP named Björn Borg as its Player of the Year.
+The ATP named Borg as its Player of the Year.